nram-solace/solace-agent-mesh-core-plugins-nram/sam-ml-datasets/README.md

 # ML Datasets Agent Plugin (sam-ml-datasets)

-A Solace Agent Mesh plugin that provides access to various machine learning datasets for training, analysis, and experimentation.
-This agent serves as a data source for ML workloads and integrates seamlessly with other ML agents like `sam-ml-pandas` for analysis and EDA.
+A Solace Agent Mesh plugin that provides access to various machine learning datasets for training, analysis, and experimentation. **Designed for collaborative workflows with other ML agents!**

 ## Features